29 Student Loan Statistics: You Won't Believe in 2025

 The government has estimated that 25% of full-time undergraduates who took out loans would repay them in full.

-However, as we’ve seen from the statistics on repayment aforementioned, only 0.25% can do so now, and these numbers have been declining for several years.
+However, as we have seen from the statistics on repayment aforementioned, only 0.25% can do so now, and these numbers have been declining for several years.

 23. The Average Debt